 Bill S.3192 allows a parent to designate a short-term military service guardian, when necessary, during the period in which a custodial parent will be on active military duty.
 This guardian would only be designated if there is not another parent who has joint custody of the child, a parent whose parental rights have not been terminated, whose whereabouts are known, and who is willing to make the day-to-day decisions for the child.

-S. 5337 - Establishes a crime for the commercial use of the name, image, or likeness of any current or former member of the armed forces or the state militia.
+· S. 5337, sponsored by Senator John DeFrancisco (R-C-I, Syracuse), establishes a crime for the commercial use of the name, image, or likeness of any current or former member of the armed forces or the state militia.
 Some interest groups have exploited this information without the service member’s or family’s permission and this legislation seeks to prevent that misuse.

 · S.193, sponsored by Senator George Maziarz (R-C, Newfane), allows certain disabled veterans to purchase a lifetime sportsman license for hunting and fishing at a reduced rate.

 · S.824, sponsored by Senator Elizabeth Little (R-C-I Queensbury), gives disabled veterans access to certain restricted bodies of water through the use of float planes and with the creation of a permit system.

 · S.3222, sponsored by Senator Ranzenhofer, provides for additional veteran real property owner exemptions when veterans are otherwise eligible, but not discharged from a current combat duty status.

 · S.2497, sponsored by Senator Roy McDonald (R-C-I, Saratoga), creates a list of suitable documents which support a veteran’s eligibility for real property tax exemptions.